Reynolds Number

 dh = hydraulic diameter (m, ft)

-Reynolds Number for a Pipe or Duct in common Imperial Units
+Reynolds Number for a Pipe or Duct in Imperial Units

-The Reynolds number for a pipe or duct can also be expressed in common Imperial units like
+The Reynolds number for a pipe or duct expressed in Imperial units

 Re = 7745.8 u dh / ν (2a)